mhightower83/AbendInfo/ReadMe.md

 The main library's `custom_crash_callback` function name is changed to `SHARE_CUSTOM_CRASH_CB__DEBUG_ESP_SOME_LIBRARY`.
 By using global defines we can then easily rename a library's `custom_crash_callback` function to be unique.
 With all the libraries `custom_crash_callback` functions with unique names, you construct a new inclusive `custom_crash_callback` function in your Sketch and call all the unique callback functions from within.
 Ideally calling them by their macro names.

 ## Build Customization Options
+For the Arduino IDE build platform, all options listed can go in your [`<sketch name>.ino.globals.h`](https://arduino-esp8266.readthedocs.io/en/latest/faq/a06-global-build-options.html?highlight=build.opt#how-to-specify-global-build-defines-and-options) file.
+Otherwise, use the method appropriate for your build platform of choice.

 Options `ABENDINFO_POSTMORTEM_EXTRA`, `ABENDINFO_IDENTIFY_SDK_PANIC`, and  `ABENDINFO_REPLACE_ALL_DEFAULT_EXC_HANDLERS` are on by default.
  To become available, option `ABENDINFO_HEAP_MONITOR` requires `-DUMM_STATS_FULL=1`.